 At what age should I insure my Russian Blue cat?

-Insuring your Russian Blue as early as possible - ideally as a kitten from 8 weeks of age - is generally worth considering.
+Enrolling your Russian Blue as early as possible - ideally as a kitten from 8 weeks of age - is worth considering.
 Early enrolment means fewer pre-existing condition exclusions and lower premiums.
 Given their long lifespan, early insurance provides many years of protection.
-Most providers accept new enrolments up to age 8 - 10 years.
+Most Australian providers accept new enrolments up to age 8 or 9 years.

 Does pet insurance cover bladder stones in Russian Blue cats?

-Most comprehensive and mid-tier pet insurance plans cover bladder stones (urolithiasis), provided the condition was not pre-existing when the policy started.
-Treatment may include surgical removal, dietary management, or dissolution therapy.
+Most comprehensive and mid-tier pet insurance plans in Australia cover bladder stones (urolithiasis), provided the condition was not pre-existing when the policy started.
+Treatment may include surgical removal, dietary management with prescription food, or dissolution therapy.
 If your Russian Blue has recurring bladder stones, the condition may be classified as chronic - check your plan's approach to chronic conditions.

-Do Russian Blue cats need comprehensive insurance or is accident-only enough?
+Do Russian Blue cats need comprehensive insurance or is accident-only sufficient?

 This depends on your risk tolerance and budget.
-Russian Blues are generally healthy, which means accident-only cover may seem sufficient.
-However, illness-related conditions (bladder stones, diabetes, kidney disease) are the main health risks for this breed, and accident-only cover does not include them.
-Many Russian Blue owners choose at least mid-tier cover for illness protection.
+Russian Blues are generally healthy, which means accident-only cover may seem sufficient at first glance.
+However, illness-related conditions - bladder stones, diabetes, kidney disease - represent the main health risks for this breed, and accident-only cover does not include them.
+Many Russian Blue owners in Australia choose at least mid-tier cover for illness protection.

-Russian Blue cats are generally one of the more affordable pedigree breeds to insure in NZ.
-Their healthy profile and moderate size typically result in lower premiums compared to breeds with more complex health issues.
-Premiums are comparable to other healthy medium-sized breeds.
+Russian Blue cats are generally one of the more affordable pedigree breeds to insure in Australia.
+Their healthy profile and moderate size typically result in lower premiums compared to breeds with more complex health concerns.
+Premiums are comparable to other healthy medium-sized pedigree breeds.

 What is typically not covered by pet insurance for Russian Blue cats?